jadarnel27/joshthecoder.com/_posts/2019-04-14-orm-queries-lazy-loading.markdown

 ## Do This Up Front

 This requires some extra legwork from developers, but try to always think about what data your ORM query will be using.
 If there are related entities involved, make sure to define that requirement with `Include`.

+This is the kind of problem that gets much, much worse over time.
+It's not terribly painful to have 100 rapid-fire queries like this - but what about 1,000?
+10,000?
+You get the idea.
+Better to handle this one up front - it's just one method call ;)

 Happy ORMing!